 If you’re one of those people who keep home-made stock in ice cubes in the freezer — and reader, I was that person once — that’s great, but I am happy to make this with chicken stock made up from concentrate.

 A chicken supreme is simply a skin-on chicken breast with the peg bone attached; it stays wonderfully juicy when cooked and gives depth to the stock.
-You can use a regular chicken breast — so long as it still has its skin — though it won’t be as plump, so will need a little less time in the oven.
+You could use a regular chicken breast — so long as it still has its skin — though it won't flavour the stock as well (and will need a little less time in the oven) but skin-on, bone-in chicken thighs would be a better substitute; it's rather rare for me, indeed, not to favour them in the first place!

 For US cup measures, use the toggle at the top of the ingredients list.